 Just as gold is worthy of kings, coffee, represented by the Jacobs logo, has gained worldwide recognition.
-The emblem conveys the history of green beans, which, after roasting, acquire their unique color and special taste.
+The emblem conveys the history of green beans, which, after roasting, acquire their distinctive color and flavor.
 The package contains only a natural product of the highest quality.

 Meaning and History

 The history of this brand began with a store opened by Johann Jacobs in the central part of his native city.
-A 26-year-old merchant traded coffee, chocolate, biscuits, cocoa, and tea in it.
-When he studied the craft of a salesman for several years, he was often assigned the task of roasting coffee beans and tasting coffee samples, as he turned out to have exceptional taste.
+A 26-year-old merchant traded coffee, chocolate, biscuits, cocoa, and tea.
+When he studied the craft of a salesman for several years, he was often assigned to roast coffee beans and taste coffee samples, as he turned out to have exceptional taste.

-His store became the basis of a large-scale company, which gained wide recognition in the world thanks to the unique black and gold palette chosen for the personal identity.
-So, in 1907, Johann launched his own coffee roasting company and began to deliver it to the nearest settlements.
+His store became the basis for a large-scale company that gained worldwide recognition thanks to the unique black-and-gold palette chosen as its personal identity.
+So, in 1907, Johann launched his own coffee-roasting company and began delivering it to the nearest settlements.

-In 1913, he registered the Jacobs brand, and in 1929 brought his nephew Walther J. Jacobs into the business.
-In 1934 they founded a large coffee roaster in Bremen.
+In 1913, he registered the Jacobs brand, and in 1929, he brought his nephew, Walther J. Jacobs, into the business.
+In 1934, they founded a large coffee roaster in Bremen.
 The company then merged with the French firm Chocolat Suchard to form Jacobs Suchard.
 This happened in 1982.

 Almost ten years later (in 1993), Jacobs Suchard became the property of Kraft Foods.
 After a series of transitions, the Jacobs Douwe Egberts Corporation took over the brand.
-That is, today, Jacobs is part of a global structure that preserves its authenticity, selling products in more than 100 countries around the world.
-As a result, it ranks second in popularity on the planet, second only to Nestlé.
+That is, today, Jacobs is part of a global structure that preserves its authenticity and sells products in more than 100 countries.
+As a result, it ranks second in popularity worldwide, second only to Nestlé.

-Despite mergers and acquisitions, this brand has managed to remain original and retain the original taste of coffee and its style, which consists of a word mark and a golden-black palette.
-They appeared at the very beginning of the birth of the brand and have gone through many transformations.
+Despite mergers and acquisitions, this brand has managed to remain original and retain its coffee taste and style, which consists of a word mark and a golden-black palette.
+They appeared at the very beginning of the brand’s life and have undergone many transformations.
 And there were ten of them.

 1895 – 1944

-All this time, the company has been developing and eventually turned from a small city store into the largest international coffee company.
-She mainly focused on the taste of products to preserve authentic notes.
-The identity for her was in second place, so a permanent and recognizable logo appeared a little later.
+All this time, the company has been developing and has eventually turned from a small city store into the largest international coffee company.
+She mainly focused on the products’ taste to preserve authentic notes.
+Her identity came second, so a permanent, recognizable logo appeared a little later.
 At that time, the company owned a coffee roaster in Bremen and delivered goods to consumers in their cars.

 1944 – 1964

 Then the emblem with the inscription “Jacobs Kaffee” reigned for twenty years.
 She was black and expressive.
-The authors of the logo divided the words by placing them in opposite parts – above and below.
+The logo’s authors divided the words, placing them in opposite positions above and below.
 A marked sack occupied the central place, presumably filled with grains.
 Surrounding it was an oval with gear-like protrusions, a hint of ground coffee.
-The brand name was written in large, upper case print and outlined thick lines.
+The brand name was written in large, upper-case print and outlined in thick lines.
 The palette was dominated by only two colors – black, inspired by coffee beans, and yellow, reminiscent of golden foam in a cup.

 1964 – 1970

-In 1964, the emblem was simplified: the designers removed the bag from the label and left only the name.
+In 1964, the emblem was simplified: the designers removed the bag from the label, leaving only the name.
 But they regrouped the inscription: they brought the words closer together, placing them in two lines.
 The upper part was written in black letters on a white background, the lower part was written in beige on dark brown.
 The developers also changed the font by simply drawing out the letters.
 However, they kept the style.

 1970 – 1987

-This period is legendary in that it was in this period that a miniature crown appeared on the Jacobs logo.
-It was placed at the top – above the first word of the trademark name and occupied a separate field, painted in golden beige.
+This period is legendary because it was during this period that a miniature crown appeared on the Jacobs logo.
+It was placed at the top, above the first word of the trademark name, and was set in a separate field painted in golden beige.
 The inscriptions are located below.
 However, the designers changed the last word drastically: they typed it in an italic handwritten font.
 The letters were thin, calligraphic, with a curl at the “K” and curly “ff,” from which a graceful loop went to the right.

 1987 – 1990

 Almost no changes were made.
-The authors only finished the upper sharp-angled ledge on the white stripe with the word “Jacobs” and rounded the letters.
+The authors only finished the upper, sharp-angled ledge on the white stripe with the word “Jacobs,” rounding the letters.
 The lower inscription remained golden.

 1990 – 1995